vianneb/Analyzing-Gender-Wage-Gaps/README.md

 ## Modules & instructions to run

 - `main.py`: run this module to load the three datasets and display the plots in the `analysis.py` module.
+If running in Visual Studio, plots will appear in the file tree on the left-hand side of the editor.
+For .png files, click the file to open the plot in Visual Studio.
+For .html files, download the file and open it in File Explorer/Finder to view the plot or open and run the file in Visual Studio to view the plot in browser.

 - `analysis.py`: contains all the functions that generate the plots that answer our research questions.

 - `test.py`: contains functions that test the data filtering in `analysis.py` by using print statements.
 All these tests are called in the